nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should be smaller than 10MB
+6. Should respond within 1 second
+7. Should be usable by a user who knows how to use the Command Line
+8. Should be open source
+9. Should be a free product

 ## Appendix D : Glossary